vardanbarsegyan/vardanbarsegyan.github.io/_pages/impact.md

 ## Anti-war statement against the Russian invasion of Ukraine

-In 2022, together with other Russian and Russian-speaking sociologists, I initiated a statement condemning the Russian invasion of Ukraine.
+In 2022, together with other Russian and Russian-speaking sociologists, I initiated a public statement condemning the Russian invasion of Ukraine.

 [Read or support the original Russian-language statement on Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdhX7m_c2SEiEqbTAcnz2DKba6WM-kBdo2RboQgklwP7hzBYQ/viewform){: .btn .btn--primary }